Activedock 1 1 7

 - #479 Fix the inconsistent behavior in

-- #463 Fix NA subscripting error in %m+% when rollback is involved.
+ceiling_datewhenunit = 'week' - #463 Fix NA subscripting error in %m+% when rollback is involved.

 - #462 Non-numeric or non-character arguments are disallowed as arguments to

-constructors. - #458 When year is missing in parsing, return consistently year 0.
+periodanddurationconstructors. - #458 When year is missing in parsing, return consistently year 0.

 - #448 Correctly handle missing months and days in C parser.